muktharamesh20/61040-portfolio/assignments/writingConcepts.md

 ## Billable Hours Tracking
 **concept** BillingHoursTracking

-**purpose** Track the number of hours that clients use a specific software **principle** The company registers the project.
+**purpose** Track the number of hours that clients use a specific software

+**principle** The company registers the project.
 Then, if a client uses the software, an employee marks the time that the client starts using the software.
 When the client stops using the software, the employee stops the time used.

 **state**

 a set of Projects with
 - number Totalhours
 - a set of Sessions

 a set of Sessions with
 - a Project
 - a string Description
 - a dateTime Start
 - a dateTime?
 End

 **actions**

 startSession(project: Project, notes: String): Session
 - **requires** requires that project exists, and another session is not currently running
-    - **effects** creates a new session associated with the project with the current time and uses notes as a description for the project endSession(session: Session):
+- **effects** creates a new session associated with the project with the current time and uses notes as a description for the project

+endSession(session: Session):
 - **requires** requires that the session exists and that it hasn't ended yet
-    - **effects** ends the session with the current time, changeEndTime(session: Session, endTime: dateTime): Session
+- **effects** ends the session with the current time

+changeEndTime(session: Session, endTime: dateTime): Session
 - **requires** that the session exists and that it has an endtime
-    - **effects** changes the end time to endTime changeStartTime(session: Session, startTime: dateTime): Session
+- **effects** changes the end time to endTime

+changeStartTime(session: Session, startTime: dateTime): Session
 - **requires** that the session exists
 - **effects** changes the start time to startTime

 Subtiltes: An employee might forget to end or start a session on time, so there exists actions to remedy this.

 ## Conference Room Booking
 **concept** RoomBooking\[Rooms, User]

-**purpose** reduce scheduling conflicts of people who need conference rooms **principle** the company or university department specifies rooms that can be rented out, as well as what time that they are not open.
+**purpose** reduce scheduling conflicts of people who need conference rooms

+**principle** the company or university department specifies rooms that can be rented out, as well as what time that they are not open.
 A person who wants to use a room reserves a time period to use the room, and then can be assured of having the room free at that time.

 **state**

 a set of UnbookableSlots with
 - a time StartTime
 - a time EndTime
 - a Room

 a set of Reservations with
 - a User
 - a Room
 - a StartTime
 - an EndTime

 a set of Rooms with
 - a set of UnbookableSlots
 - a set of Reservations

 **actions**

 disableBooking(room: Room, startTime: Time, endTime: Time): UnbookableSlot
 - **requires** the room exists, and there are no reservations at the same time
 - **effects** If there's an overlapping unbookable slot associated with the room, merge it with this unbookable slot.
-Otherwise, create a new unbookableSlot. enableBooking(room: Room, startTime: Time, endTime: Time):
+Otherwise, create a new unbookableSlot.

+enableBooking(room: Room, startTime: Time, endTime: Time):
 - **requires** startTime and endTime fall within an unbookable slot associated with the room
 - **effect** Remove the time between startTime to endTime from the unbookableSlots associated with the room.
-If needed, split up the unbookable slot that contains the startTime and endTime. reserveRoom(user: User, room: Room, startTime: Time, endTime: Time): Reservation
+If needed, split up the unbookable slot that contains the startTime and endTime.

+reserveRoom(user: User, room: Room, startTime: Time, endTime: Time): Reservation
 - **requires** the room exists and has the interval [startTime, endTime) does not overlap with any reservations or unbookable slots with the associated room
-    - **effects** creates a reservation associated with the room for the specified times. cancelReservation(reservation: Reservation)
+- **effects** creates a reservation associated with the room for the specified times.

+cancelReservation(reservation: Reservation)
 - **requires** the reservation exists
 - **effect** deletes the reservation, freeing up the time for other people to reserve the room

 Subtiltes: If someone reserves a room already, we need to figure out what to do if the company/university wants to make that part unbookable.
 This system ensures that the time is guaranteed if you book the time, so it just doesn't allow the company/university to do this.
 Perhaps they could contact the bookers directly if they really needed to.

 ## Address Verification\[Store]
 **concept** AddressVerification

 **purpose** fraud protection

 **principle** a company adds all their locations with their addresses.  a user attempts to buy something from a store and provides their address.
 If their address is an acceptable distance away, they are authenticated and the purchase goes through.
 Otherwise, they are not verified.

 **state**
 a set of StoreLocations with
 - a string Address
 - a number AcceptableDistance
 - a Store

 **actions**
 addStoreLocation(store: Store, address: Address, acceptableDistance: Number):
 - **requires** the address isn't already used by the store
-    - **effect** creates a new store location associated with the store specified as well as an acceptable distance a customer could be located from it removeStoreLocation(StoreLocation: storeLcation):
+- **effect** creates a new store location associated with the store specified as well as an acceptable distance a customer could be located from it

+removeStoreLocation(StoreLocation: storeLcation):
 - **requires** the storeLocation exists
-    - **effect** removes the store location authenticateUser(userLocation: String, storeLocation): boolean
+- **effect** removes the store location

+authenticateUser(userLocation: String, storeLocation): boolean
 - **requires** the storeLocation exists
 - **effect** returns that the purchaser is suspicious if the distance between the user's location and the store location is greater than acceptableDistance associated with the store location

 Subtleties: this allows multiple different stores from the same location (ie many stores in a mall).
 Also, it makes sure each store location is only listed once because it's a set.